ibm-cloud-docs/power-iaas/managing-spp.md

 |No|Maximum cores = 5 \n Mode = Dedicated|Maximum cores = 6 \n Mode = Dedicated|NA|5+6 = 11|
 |Yes|Maximum cores = 5 \n Mode = Shared/Uncapped \n Entitled capacity = 4.25|Maximum cores = 6 \n Mode = Shared/Uncapped \n Entitled capacity = 5.25|Maximum cores = 10|10, Determined by reserved cores in pool|
 {: class="simple-table"}
-{: caption="Table 1.
-SPP helps to reduce the licensing cost" caption-side="bottom"}
+{: caption="SPP helps to reduce the licensing cost" caption-side="bottom"}

 The benefits of using an SPP are as follows:
 - Control licensing costs by limiting the number of processors an uncapped partition can use, reducing the number of software licesnses.